heroImg

 Like Nike, most sites run on centralized servers like AWS and rely on centralized cloud storage for fast data computing, retrieval, and backup.
 However, as site traffic grows, especially on centralized mobile servers can overload and surge and quickly become a liability for your bottom line.
 Furthermore, as many of these brands share servers with other retail sites, businesses may also suffer from bad neighbors experiencing outages.

-Unlike centralized servers with one point of failure, decentralized cloud storage networks like ZÜS break up data into fragments and store them with various storage providers.
-The result is faster load times, almost 100% site uptime, and unparalleled performance.
-With added file security and encrypted data sharing features only possible on Züs’s blockchain, your site will be unstoppable, private, and secure.
+Unlike centralized servers with one point of failure, decentralized cloud storage networks like Züs use the power of multi cloud storage to break up data into fragments and store them with various storage providers .
+The result is faster load times, almost 100% site uptime, and unparalleled data security.
+With added data protection through proxy re-encryption and immutability features only possible on Züs blockchain, your site will be completely secure.

 Web3 deserves lightning-fast decentralized cloud storage

-While centralized cloud solutions may have saved the holidays from monolith data centers, Web3 companies need lightning-fast decentralized storage solutions.
+While centralized cloud solutions may have saved the holidays from monolith data centers, Web3 companies need lightning-fast and highly secure decentralized storage solutions.
 Not only to future-proof their sites but also the face and storefront of their brands.
-To make the migration easier, Züs has created a seamless way to integrate data with a decentralized cloud storage app, Blimp.
-Blimp offers an easy no-code transition and SDK for higher-performance components of their process.
-Regardless of the effort involved, developers should be looking to build for the future.
+To make the migration easier, Züs has created a seamless way to integrate data with a multi cloud storage app, Blimp.
+Blimp is a true multi-cloud app providing the ability to switch storage providers on the fly.
+Regardless of the effort involved, developers should be looking to build for the future using the power of decentralization and multi cloud with enhanced data security and reliability.

 In other words, developers should “just do it.”